ErikEJ/erikej.github.io/_drafts/2020-05-04-mds-version2-preview3.md

 ---
 ### SqlBulkCopy - new RowsCopied property

-After a SqlBulkCopy you may want to let the user know how many records were transferred for reporting and troubleshooting purposes.
+After a SqlBulkCopy you may want to let the user the number of rows processed in the ongoing bulk copy operation for reporting and troubleshooting purposes.
 Previously, you either attach an event handler for the SqlRowsCopied event, or use reflection.
 Now, you can simply use the new RowsCopied property.
-Sample code:

 ```csharp
 using (var sqlConnection = new SqlConnection("Data Source=(localdb)\\mssqllocaldb;Initial Catalog=Northwind;Integrated Security= true"))